 One of the fastest growing genres of podcasting is the audio drama format, and we’re absolutely in love with it.
 If you’ve heard any of these shows, you know that they’re truly art.
 We’re excited this year to feature a full track of audio drama focused education, and it will be a great learning experience for podcasters from all genres!

 “Broadcasters Meet Podcasters” is designed to combine the energy and electricity of the podcasting space with the expertise, talent, and reach of the broadcasting world.
-Last year this track debuted to packed rooms all day, and this year we're excited to have it expanding to two days!
+Last year this track had packed rooms throughout the event, and this year we're expecting an even bigger crowd!